 If you can’t tell, I’m craving a trip back to the city I had all but written off before even visiting.
 It changed the way I thought about what delights me and helped me find ways to bring simple pleasures back into my daily life.
-I had the team here round up a couple ideas on how to bring this Parisian sense of romance into your home to enjoy yourself.
+I had the team here round up a couple of ideas on how to bring this Parisian sense of romance into your home to enjoy yourself.
 From velvet couches to record players, here are some ways to bring a little bit of delight into your space.

 Make your bathtub a destination.
 You don’t need an antique clawfoot tub (or even a big soaking tub) to bring a little French flare into your space.
-Put your bath oils in little vintage glass vases, put some Epsom salt into a wide bowl with glass top and little scoop.
+Put your bath oils in little vintage glass vases, put some Epsom salt into a wide bowl with a glass top and a little scoop.
 Decorate a little bath tray with all these trappings so it is ready for you to indulge on Monday night when most of us need a good soak the most.

-Record player.
+Get yourself a record player.
 The sheer ritual and crackling sound of a needle hitting vinyl are romantic enough to bring back an entire business around an otherwise archaic way to listen to music.
 It also means you don’t need to have your phone anywhere near you to be the DJ for the night.

 Dim the lights!
 Change your light bulbs to no greater than 40 watts and use candles to light your space.
 Be sure to avoid daylight bulbs as they bring a blue tint that can be harsh and jarring.
 We want a nice warm glow!
 When selecting candles, pick a scent that brings back memories of travel or a happy, romantic time in your life.
 For me, I go for earthier, musky scents.

 Anything we missed?
 How do you bring the feeling of your favorite city or destination home with you?